f1yingbanana/sfizz-unity/README.md

 ## :banjo: FAQs
 ### Can I use this on Android?
 No. You can try to build the source code for **Sfizz** with NDK in [this guide](https://kvurd.com/blog/compiling-a-cpp-library-for-android-with-android-studio/).
 StreamingAssets folder also doesn't work for Android, so you will need a system to extract the audio files to persistentDataPath instead.

+### I'm getting an `EntryPointNotFoundException`, what do I do?
+You likely have an incompatible sfizz library.
+Currently this wrapper requires a minimum version of Sfizz 1.2, and if your library is a lower version, you might get this exception.
+See [section](#getting-sfizz) to obtain the latest version.

+### I want to use a function in **sfizz.h**, but it's not in the wrapper
+This is likely because porting the function to C# is difficult.
+Almost all functions in the interface present in Sfizz 1.2 are in the wrapper, but if one that should be in the wrapper is missing, file a feature request.